garrardkitchen/dotnet-aspire-and-redis-sample/README.md

 This **[post](https://learn.microsoft.com/en-us/dotnet/aspire/deployment/azure/aca-deployment-azd-in-depth?tabs=windows)** explains how to deploy the application to Azure.
 It's straight forward.
 If you're familiar with AZD, there's nothing new to do here.

-However, when I tried this I got the following when deploying one of the following webfrontend or apiservice:
+However, when I tried this I got the following when deploying webfrontend or apiservice:

 > [!CAUTION]
 > error CONTAINER1013: Failed to push to the output registry: The request was canceled due to the configured HttpClient.Timeout of 100 seconds elapsing

 This error is mentioned **[here](https://blog.garrardkitchen.com/posts/dotnet-aspire-and-redis/#addendum)**.

-Since trying this the first time, both Aspire and AZD have had updated.
+Since trying this the first time, both Aspire and AZD have had updates.
 I had hoped with both of these components updated, it'll fix this documented issue.
-To update these components I executed the following:
+To update these components:

 ```powershell
 # Update Aspire to Preview 4